 Craft Coffee Spots that serve Breakfast in Paris:

 Le Peloton Café

-This is new in the last couple years as the American/Brooklyn influence has grown in Paris.
-I wake up early so I don’t love Brunch like most people do.
+This is new in the last couple of years as the American/Brooklyn influence has grown in Paris.
+I wake up early so I don’t love Brunch as most people do.
 I have already eaten breakfast and I am ready for lunch when most people are eating Brunch.
 I have a Brunch buddy Magali that I will spend my Sundays with and we have tried a bunch of spots over the years.

 Holybelly The pancakes are out of this world good.
 I recently went again on my last trip to Paris and there was a line on a random Monday.
 Be prepared to wait.
 If you can, arrive when they first open to avoid a long wait.

 Dersou – this isn’t your typical Brunch but I really enjoyed my meal here.
-I had a salmon bowl that was similar to poké and Magali had an asian soup.
+I had a salmon bowl that was similar to poké and Magali had an Asian soup.
 We switched halfway through but I liked my salmon better than the soup.